The Lost Century: A Missing Era in Human History

 Why the Lost Century Still Matters

-Contemporary society often assumes immunity to large-scale forgetting, yet even now narratives are edited, archives decay, and context dissolves.
-Recognizing the possibility of a Lost Century reminds us that history is not merely discovered; it is continuously maintained.
+Contemporary society often considers itself immune to large-scale forgetting, yet even now narratives are edited, archives are destroyed, and context is lost.
+Awareness of the possibility of a “lost century” reminds us that history isn’t simply discovered; it’s constantly maintained.
+What persists shapes identity.
+What disappears defines its boundaries.

 Conclusion